What Is Hidradenitis Suppurativa?

 Antibiotics.
 These are meds that fight infections.
 You need a prescription to get them.
 You can take them as a pill, or you can use a cream or lotion that you spread on your skin.
 They can keep your symptoms from getting worse and help curb more outbreaks.

 There are a lot of different antibiotics that your doctor can recommend.
 At first you may take clindamycin or a tetracycline derivative.
 Most people take them for 2 to 3 months.
 If that doesn't help, your doctor may suggest a combination treatment of clindamycin and rifampin (Rifadin, Rimactane).

-Oral retinoid.
-Your doctor may suggest that you take a retinoid medication in a pill, such as acitretin (Soriatane) or isotretinoin (Absorica, Amnesteem, Claravis, Myorisan, and Zenatane, formerly Accutane), which you may have heard about as an acne treatment.
+Oral retinoids.
+Your doctor may suggest a retinoid medication in a pill, such as acitretin (Soriatane) or isotretinoin (Accutane), which you may have heard about as an acne treatment.
 Both drugs can improve severe cases of hidradenitis suppurativa.

 Hormone therapy.
 Some women find that their condition gets better if they take birth control pills or a drug called spironolactone.

 Biologics.
 These medications work on your immune system, your body's defense system against germs.
 You take them by getting a shot, either at the doctor's office or sometimes by doing it yourself.
 Or you may need to get the meds through an IV in your veins.
 This is done at a clinic or hospital.